Skip to main content

 emgui

 2. You can specify the step value (if not predefined).
-Once the step value is set, you may use + and - buttons to increment/decrement the value by one step.
-Corresponding keyboard buttons and mouse wheel will also work:
+Once the step value is set, you can use the + and - buttons to increment/decrement the value by one step.
+The corresponding keyboard buttons and mouse wheel will also work:

 emgui

 3. You can specify the min and max values (if not predefined).
-Once min and max are set, you may drag&drop the slider for continuous value updating:
+Once the min and max are set, you can drag&drop the slider for continuous value updates:

 emgui